mwarning/MeshNetSimulator/docs/about_mesh_networking.md

 Layer 2 is the data link layer and deals with MAC addresses.
 Layer 2 mesh routing implementations basicly emulate a big switch.
 pros:
-- easier to implement
+* easier to implement
-- trivial to implement roaming (when a client moves between nodes)
+* trivial to implement roaming (when a client moves between nodes)

 Layer 3 is the procotol layer and deals with IP addresses.
 The routing protocol takes care of assigning subnets.
 pros:
-- better scalability because subnets do not foward broadcast/mutlicast packets by definition
+* better scalability because subnets do not forward broadcast/mutlicast packets by definition

 As always, things are not clear cut as many properties can be achieved in some other way.